Skip to Main Content

 Note: The advice provided in this post is intended for informational purposes and does not constitute medical advice regarding pets.
 For an accurate diagnosis of your pet's condition, please make an appointment with your vet.

-If your cat is showing signs of an intestinal blockage contact our San Gabriel to book an appointment.
+If your dog is showing signs of an intestinal blockage, contact our San Gabriel vets to book an appointment.
 Our staff will work towards making your pet feel more comfortable.

 New Patients Welcome